 The Vasari Corridor pass above the portico of Lungarno Archibusieri

 My experience along the Vasari Corridor

 The tour begins from the second floor of the Uffizi with a short brief about the history of the building.
-We walked for a while inside the gallery to reach the entrance of corridor where a keeper was waiting for us to open the door.
+We walked for a while inside the gallery to reach the entrance of the corridor where a keeper was waiting for us to open the door.
 Under the curious gaze of the other visitors, we entered this secret passageway, leaving behind us the noise and chatter of the gallery.
 Only silence and history surrounded us.

 The entrance of the Vasari Corridor

-The experienced and smiling Lavinia, the tour guide, drove us along the corridor showing the most important paintings and telling dozens of curious and fascinating stories about this incredible place.
+The experienced and smiling tour guide Lavinia drove us along the corridor showing the most important paintings and telling dozens of curious and fascinating stories about this incredible place.

 The first room of the Corridor with the painting destroyed by bombing of the Italian Mafia on 1993

 The reason why the Vasari Corridor was built

-On 1565, the Duke Cosimo I de’ Medici, in occasion of the marriage of his son Francesco I with the princess Johanna of Austria, commissioned the build of the corridor to the famous architect Giorgio Vasari.
-The construction began in March 1565 to end in November, after only eight months (even if the Vasari proudly said they were five), in time for the celebration of the wedding the 16th December of the same year.
+On 1565, the Duke Cosimo I de’ Medici, in occasion of the marriage of his son Francesco I with the Princess Johanna of Austria, commissioned the build of the corridor to the famous architect Giorgio Vasari.
+The construction began in March 1565 to end in November.
+It took only eight months (even if the Vasari proudly said they were five), in time for the celebration of the wedding on the 16th December of the same year.

-The Vasari Corridor was needed to allow to the regnant Medici Family to easily and safely move from their residence in Palazzo Pitti to the government offices in Palazzo Vecchio, without using security guards.
-They could even attend to the holy Mass of Santa Felicita church without mixing up with the people.
-In fact the corridor have an access to a private balcony overlooking the inside of the church.
+The Vasari Corridor was needed to allow the regnant Medici Family to easily and safely move from their residence in Palazzo Pitti to the government offices in Palazzo Vecchio, without using security guards.
+They could even attend to the Holy Mass of Santa Felicita church without mixing up with the people.
+In fact, the corridor has access to a private balcony overlooking the inside of the church.